 But the key here is the use of the word “budget.”

 An executive-level digital marketing strategist will immediately note the use of this critical word.
 Because “budget” suggests decisions between Facebook and other advertising methods.
-A strong candidate might recognize that LinkedIn is a better value play and suggest such.
+A strong candidate might recognize that LinkedIn is a better value play for a particular client and suggest such.

-6. Name one metric that you believe corresponds with social media advertising success?
+2. Name one metric that you believe corresponds with social media advertising success.

 Again, the candidate is asked to discuss only one metric.
 This allows us to understand the candidate’s thought process with more depth.
 You are looking for answers that involve sales and lead generation.
 If the candidate singularly focuses on traffic volume, they probably aren’t a great fit for a social media advertising position.

 With this question, you want to see how a candidate might make adjustments to an ad campaign based on a lower quality score.
-If a candidate is unfamiliar with what a quality score is or how to use it, you should be able to sniff that out immediately with this interview question.
+If a candidate is unfamiliar with what a quality score is or how to use it, you should be able to sniff that out immediately by asking this..

 This is a somewhat obvious question, but once again, you end up talking about cost and ROI.
 These are the areas you would want your candidate to focus on should you hire them.
 It’s a good idea to discover where their head is on managing ad campaigns before you order them a new laptop.

-Notice I left out “keyword discovery tools” in this digital marketing interview question?
+Notice we left out “keyword discovery tools” in this digital marketing interview question?
 Why?
-Because I don’t want to lead this dance; I want the candidate to naturally answer the question.
+Because we don’t want to lead this dance, we want the candidate to naturally answer the question.
 Once you include “tools,” you prompt the candidate to consider tools they’ve heard work for keyword discovery.
 You want to know that the candidate is capable of building an advertising campaign from scratch.
 This question gives you insight into that process.